 3. ASUS Zenbook Pro Duo

-ASUS Zenbook Pro gives off a premium feel.
-With 4K UHD support, its display is as crisp as possible.
-The i7 processor speaks for itself, blazing through any kind of CPU work.
-16 GB RAM adds even more to that power, making it an absolute machine.
+The ASUS Zenbook Pro exudes a premium feel.
+With 4K UHD support, its display is as sharp as can be.
+The i7 processor speaks for itself and does any kind of CPU work in a rush.
+16 GB RAM adds even more power and makes it an absolute machine.